What are the best running shorts in 2026? 10 tested by real runners

 Additionally, these women’s shorts feature integrated pockets on both sides, along with a smaller zip pocket, offering just enough space to securely carry essentials like a phone or energy gels.

-How we tested the best running shorts
+How we tested running shorts

 These men’s and women’s running shorts reviewed here have been tested by our 220 Triathlon expert panel, who have years of kit testing experience between them.

-These running shorts have been tested in a range of weather conditions and across varying differences.
 Spanning several months, we also had the opportunity to test these shorts in different temperatures and after a few washes, can attest to their durability.

-We’ve tested these shorts following specific critera, with one of the main considerations being comfort.
+We’ve tested these shorts following specific criteria, with one of the main considerations being comfort.
 Other important factors include breathability, moisture-wicking, value for money, and run-specific features (pockets, drawstring, relective details) that work well.

 Comfort

-As we mention at the start of this article, comfort is king when it comes to running shorts.
 You’ll be spending a lot of time in them, so it’s important to choose an option that doesn’t chafe or restrict your movement.
-Be sure to try on the shorts before buying, or within the returns period.

 Material